calvinlomax/machine-learning-game/README.md

-# ML Racer (Browser-Only RL Game)
+# ML1 Grand Prix (Browser-Only RL Game)

-A static single-page machine learning game where a reinforcement learning agent learns to drive on a 2D top-down procedural racetrack.
+ML1 is static, single-page machine learning game where a reinforcement learning agent learns to drive on a 2D top-down procedural racetrack.

 The app is fully static, runs entirely in the browser, and requires no backend.

+© 2026 Calvin J. Lomax

 ## Tech stack